dmitrypol/dmitrypol.github.io/_posts/2016-09-29-roles_permissions.md

 end
 {% endhighlight %}

-These kinds often the perm custom actions will usually be specific to only one model but if they are common to several you could push them into lower policy class and inherit from it in the model specific policy.
+These kinds of custom actions will usually be specific to only one model but if they are common to several you could push them into lower policy class and inherit from it in the model specific policy.

 To check these custom permissions you could create a non-RESTful action in your AccountsController.